-An informed and aware public is critical to protecting rocky habitat resources and carrying out the goal, objectives, and policies of the Rocky Habitat Management Strategy.
-It is essential for the continued ecological health and functioning of Oregon's rocky habitats that coastal visitors interact with rocky habitat resources in a manner that protects the ecological, cultural and economic resources of Oregon's rocky coast, and understands ways they can take action as individuals and in groups to positively affect these areas.
+An informed and aware public is critical to protecting rocky habitat resources and carrying out the goals, objectives, and policies of the Rocky Habitat Management Strategy.
+It is essential for the continued ecological functioning and well-being of Oregon's rocky habitats that visitors interact responsibly in these areas.
+Fostering a culture of stewardship of rocky habitat resources will help protect the ecological, cultural and economic resources of Oregon's rocky coastline.
+Targeted messaging, including information on ways that individuals and groups can take action to positively affect these rocky habitats is crucial.